escion333/bnb-tcp/NODEOPS.md

 This guide walks you through deploying the DeFi Trading Co-Pilot to NodeOps Cloud Infrastructure.

+## 🎉 NEW: Zero-Config Deployment!

+The app now supports **runtime configuration** through the frontend UI!
+No more build-time environment variables needed - just deploy and configure your API keys through the settings interface.

 ## 🚀 Quick Deploy

 ### Prerequisites